Humanitarian situation during the Libyan civil war (2011)

-At the end of February, Al Jazeera reported that African migrant workers were being attacked, injured and perhaps killed by anti-government mobs according to witnesses.
+According to Al Jazeera at the end of February that year, witnesses reported that African migrant workers were being attacked, injured, and perhaps killed by anti-government mobs.
 "We were being attacked by local people who said that we were mercenaries killing people.
 Let me say that they did not want to see black people," Julius Kiluu, a sixty-year-old building supervisor, told Reuters.
 "Our camp was burnt down, and we were assisted by the Kenyan embassy and our company to get to the airport," he said.

 On 2 March, the British Royal Navy destroyer HMS York arrived in Benghazi carrying medical supplies and other humanitarian aid donated by the Swedish government.
-The medical supplies, a donation to the Benghazi Medical Centre, were supposed to have been flown direct to Benghazi airport but when the airport was closed down, they were diverted to Malta.
-They were transferred from the airport to the frigate at short notice by the Maltese Armed Forces.
+The medical supplies, a donation to the Benghazi Medical Centre, were supposed to have been flown direct to Benghazi airport but were diverted to Malta when the airport closed down.
+They were transferred from the airport to the destroyer at short notice by the Maltese Armed Forces.
 On 8 March, a convoy of trucks from the UN World Food Programme (WFP) had entered Libya and was due to arrive in the eastern port city of Benghazi on the same day, the WFP said in a statement.
 A convoy carrying seventy metric tonnes of high-energy date bars crossed the Egyptian border overnight on its way to the eastern port.
 On 7 March, U.N. aid coordinator Valerie Amos stated that fighting across Libya meant that more than a million people fleeing or inside the country needed humanitarian aid.
-The Islamic Relief and the WFP also coordinated a shipment of humanitarian supplies to Misrata.
+Islamic Relief and the WFP also coordinated a shipment of humanitarian supplies to Misrata.

 Turkey sent the ferry Ankara, which had been converted into a hospital ship, to assist wounded victims of the fighting in Misrata.
-The ferry docked at the Misrata port on 2 April, and was escorted by twelve Turkish Air Force F-16 jets taking off from Bandırma and Dalaman, four tanker aircraft taking off from İncirlik, and the Turkish Navy frigate TCG Yıldırım.
+The ferry docked at the Misrata port on 2 April, and was escorted by twelve Turkish Air Force F-16 jets based in Bandırma and Dalaman, four tanker aircraft based on İncirlik, and the Turkish Navy frigate TCG Yıldırım.
 After 230 wounded people and 60 attendants were taken on board, the ferry left Misrata for Benghazi.
-On 4 April, the ferry sailed from Benghazi to Turkey with additional 190 people, including 90 injured.
-The IHH Humanitarian Relief Foundation sent a cargo ship carrying nine containers with 141 tons of humanitarian aid including medication, food packages, infant formula, milk powder, hygiene kits and clothing.
+On 4 April, the ferry sailed from Benghazi to Turkey with an additional 190 people, including 90 injured.
+The IHH Humanitarian Relief Foundation sent a cargo ship carrying nine containers with 141 tons of humanitarian aid including medication, food packages, infant formula, milk powder, hygiene kits, and clothing.
 The ship set sail from Turkey and dropped anchor in Malta.